Reviewing how to integrate digital marketing into marketing team structures as part of Digital Transformation

 Respond faster to customer queries by moving customer services to a social platform.

-The interim steps include mapping out the social media tools to be used by the group: start by observing competitors; listening to conversations; formulating best practice – with external advice and preparing a timed plan to take this forward.
+The interim steps include mapping out the social media tools to be used by the group: start by observing competitors; listening to conversations; formulating best practices – with external advice and preparing a timed plan to take this forward.
 The advantages are that in the past there may have been many customers making telephone calls about one subject and moving to digital means sharing that response online so that it can be spread amongst many customers.

 A great example of this is UCAS, this is the UK’s university admission service.
 In the past, they had hundreds of people taking phone calls, often the same call, from many students.
 Today, they’ve got a great Facebook page and promote online events, such as this Q&A session.